0xa10/volume.control/README.md

 ➜  volume.control git:(main) ✗ elf2uf2-rs target/thumbv6m-none-eabi/release/volume-control volume-control.uf2
 ```

 ## Recovery (BOOTSEL)
-In case flashing fails catastrophically, or for some other reason the device does not boot into the application or PICOBOOT mode - it is possible to force it into BOOTSEL mode, by shorting the small pad on the top left corner of the board (in orange) to any ground pad (in black) with a paper clip or conductor of your choice while connecting to the USB port.
+In case flashing fails catastrophically, or for some other reason the device does not boot into the application or PICOBOOT mode - it is possible to force it into BOOTSEL mode, by shorting the small pad on the top left corner of the board (orange arrow) to any ground pad (gray arrows) with a paper clip or conductor of your choice - whilst plugging into the USB port.
 <p align="center">
   <img width="600" alt="Screen Shot 2022-06-29 at 23 33 26" src="https://user-images.githubusercontent.com/12571311/176540134-5fb2eb1f-4bc4-4612-9694-0a9b7fd55e6c.png">
 </p>